Wattysaid/dsif-git-main-project/Feature_selection_and_challenges.md

 ---

-These selected features provide a comprehensive view of the borrower’s financial behaviour and loan performance, making them highly valuable for the predictive model.
-By focusing on pre-hardship features, I aimed to avoid data leakage and ensure that the model captures patterns relevant to default risk assessment.
+By focusing on pre-hardship features, I tried to improve ML model results and avoid as much data leakage and overfitting as possible.

-These RFE-selected features offer a well-rounded view of borrower behaviour and financial capacity, while avoiding excessive complexity.
-With these features, the model is equipped to identify default risks effectively while remaining interpretable and robust.